edoardo-liotta/merchant-guide/README.md

     - Every Intergalactic number used in a Numeral query command should be assigned a Roman in advance, and Credits value for the given material should be assigned in advance.

 ## Notes and assumptions
-- Lines are read one by one using java.nio.Files
+- Lines in File parser are read one by one using java.nio.Files
 - Valid assignment commands (either roman or credit) do not produce any output
 - Query commands end with a question mark, separated by the last word by one space at least
 - Roman numerals don't need to be written in Capital, e.g. 'glob is i' is still a valid command